0xM1cx/Obsidian-Notes/Networking/Static Routing.md

 **Command to Configure [[#^fde65a | Static Route]]** `ip route <destination-address> <mask> [<next-hop> | <exit-interface>]`
 ![[Pasted image 20220505122143.png]]
-The S** means that the route configured is statis or it was manually configured.
+The **S** means that the route configured is static or it was manually configured.
 The _*_ means that it is a candidate for a default route.

 >Switches **Flood** frames with unkown destinations(destinations not in the MAC table.)
 Routers **Drop** packets with unkown destinations.